 You can look at lots of different famous artwork and compare colors while discussing the three characteristics.
 See if you can find 3 paintings that have red in them, but have different values or intensities of red.
 Try to spot two paintings with different values – one very light and one very dark.
 Find a painting with brightly intense colors and compare it with a dull colored painting.
 How do these three characteristics of color play into the overall feel and tone of the painting?
 Spend some time perusing an art book while just talking about color.

 Primary colors are sometimes called TRUE colors.
-All the other colors are just the primary colors mixed together is different ways.
+All the others are just the primary colors mixed together is different ways.
 Secondary colors are the mixtures of two primary colors.
 Combine blue and red, for example, and you get purple.
 Blue and red are both primary.
 Purple is secondary.
 Tertiary colors are the combinations of a primary and a secondary color together.
 Blue + Green = Turquoise (or blue-green).

 You can make your own color wheel while experimenting with mixing colors.
-Begin with only the primary colors or red, yellow, and blue paints, and see if you can make all the other colors by mixing what you’ve got.
+Begin with only the primary colors or red, yellow, and blue paints, and see if you can make all the other hues by mixing what you’ve got.
 You can just sketch one out or you can use this printable Color Wheel.

 and the white at the center for the tints.